chicagopython/CodingWorkshops/README.md

 [Talk to us on Slack](https://chipy.slack.com/messages/C4SRS5G3B/details/)

+We offer two tracks - self-paced solo-project and team-project.

+## Solo Projects
+If you are planning to work on your own pace on your own project, this would be the track of your choice.
+If you need any help, there are generally plenty of helpful folks around to help you out.
+Also we would love it if you can help some one who is looking for help!
+Enjoy some pizza and beverage, talk to other pythonistas and have a good time!

 ## Team Projects
 These projects are meant for those who are familiar with Python Syntax and